REGISTRATION DEADLINE EXTENDED TO

 Please Note: Participants should have some familiarity with Buddhism and meditation.

-Registration closes Friday, June 13 at 8 PM Pacific.
+Registration deadline has been extended to Thursday, June 19 at 8 PM Pacific.

 RETREAT DETAILS